Research Focus

 The genome-wide screen for cell cycle-independent functions of CCRs

-2. Unlocking the Secrets of Dormant Cells: Investigating Regulatory Mechanisms of G0 Phase and Cell Cycle Exit
+2. Unlocking the Secrets of Dormant Cells: Investigating Regulatory Mechanisms of G0 Phase and Cell Cycle Exit / 休眠细胞的秘密:研究G0期和细胞周期停止的调控机制

 A significant proportion of cells in adult animals are in a dormant state and not actively dividing.
 Tissue-specific stem cells, for example, are often in a reversible quiescent state known as the “G0 phase,” dividing only when necessary to repair tissue damage.
 Meanwhile, differentiated cells such as neurons and muscle cells have irreversibly exited from the cell cycle and no longer proliferate.
 The mechanisms that control and maintain these dormant cell cycle states and coordinate them with cell type- and tissue-specific functions remain largely unknown.

 We are investigating these enigmatic cell cycle states both in vivo and in vitro.
 In Drosophila, we study terminally differentiated tissues such as the brain and gut of adult flies to investigate how the quiescent states of tissue-specific stem cells and differentiated cells are controlled in vivo, and how deregulation of these states affects tissue homeostasis and function.
 We are also examining the precise regulatory mechanisms that coordinate entry into the G0 phase with genetic and epigenetic states of the genome in cultured human cells, using recently developed rapid protein targeting systems.
-Our goal is to gain insights into the fundamental mechanisms that control the G0 phase and cell cycle exit, and how their regulation can contribute to tissue health and disease.
+Our goal is to gain insights into the fundamental mechanisms that control the G0 phase and cell cycle exit, and how their regulation can contribute to tissue homeostasis, tissue degeneration and cancer.

 3. Molecular Interactions between CCRs and the Centrosome: Characterisation of Functions in Development and Disease